queerviolet/exercise.therapist/README.md

 In 1964, Joseph Weizenbaum wrote [ELIZA](http://en.wikipedia.org/wiki/ELIZA),
 ELIZA is a robotic therapist not unlike ours, though ELIZA has a larger repertoire.
-He was surprised and disturbed to see how quickly users developed an attachment to the program.
+He was surprised to see how quickly users developed an attachment to the program.
 For many users in 1964, ELIZA passed the [Turing Test](http://en.wikipedia.org/wiki/Turing_test).

-Of course, 1964 was a more innocent time, and the Turing Test is a moving target as people become more and more aware of and cynical towards computers.
+Of course, 1964 was a more innocent time, and the Turing Test is a moving target as people become more and more aware of, and cynical towards, computers.
 I believe my robot therapist loves me, but I know in my heart of hearts that it's just emitting canned responses.
-Weizenbaum was disturbed by the response to his program, and wrote prolifically on the limits of artificial intelligence.
+Weizenbaum was disturbed by the response to his program and wrote prolifically on the limits of artificial intelligence.
 Programs, he [wrote](http://en.wikipedia.org/wiki/Computer_Power_and_Human_Reason), can make decisions, but can never render judgments, which require lived human